dlicht110/compiler-construction/BNFC-example.md

 ### Exercise

 ### Exercise
 You will not know the programming language Promela.
 In this exercise you will see how to use a BNF in order to understand whether a program in a programming language you don't know is a legal program.
 In other words, the task is to take the [Promela grammar](http://spinroot.com/spin/Man/grammar.html) and parse the following program by hand.
 Return and error message if the program cannot be parsed.

-/* mutex, Peterson */
+(The program is a variation of the [Peterson algorithm](https://en.wikipedia.org/wiki/Peterson%27s_algorithm).)

 ```
 bool	turn, flag[2];